 Check for the DOT License Number - All movers are required to be licensed, however movers are required to meet two additional criteria:

 Publish their tariffs or price list and make it available to anybody who request a copy.

-2. Participate in a dispute settlement program and to offer neutral arbitration in the event a dispute arises.
+Participate in a dispute settlement program and to offer neutral arbitration in the event a dispute arises.
 A dispute may arise in the event loss or damage happens to a shipment while in the hands of the mover.

-Contact your local department of consumer affairs and ask if there are any complaints registered about the movers you're considering.
+You can get "performance reports" on larger interstate moving companies by calling the Interstate Commerce Commission (ICC).
+Call for the number of the regional office closest to you.
+Most states do not regulate intrastate moving, however, call your state transportation department to find out if they license movers in your state or have any performance information about individual movers.
+You can also contact your local department of consumer affairs and ask if there are any complaints registered about the movers you're considering.
 If the move is within your state, request the same information from your state's transportation department and public utilities commission.
 Keep in mind that there are usually two sides to every story.
 A pattern of many complaints, however, is not a good sign.

-Ask the right questions such as:
+Ask the Right Questions - such as:

 Once you have Hired a Moving Service - Inform the mover of any possible unusual situations on either end so your estimate can be more accurate.